Daymond-Blair/soccer-stats/README.md

 # soccer-stats
-Pulls soccer data from Bing Search API
+Pull soccer data from Bing Search API and work with Serializing and Deserializing JSON Objects.